Get Ready for Guests, Not Pests: How to Protect Your Home During Renovations

-While making changes to your home, it’s likely you’ll have to tear down, replace or otherwise move structures like doors, walls and windows.
-In the process, you may create open lanes for pests to move inside.
-Make sure all structures are tightly fitted in place, and inspect the renovated areas to see if there are any holes or openings, using sealant to patch these up where appropriate.
+During renovations, it’s common to tear down, replace, or move structures like doors, walls, and windows.
+This process can create open lanes for pests to move inside.
+Ensure all structures are tightly fitted in place, and inspect the renovated areas for any holes or openings, using sealant to patch these up where appropriate.

-It sounds simple, but it’s surprisingly easy to forget.
-Especially if you’re working with contractors, it’s likely there will be a lot of foot traffic into, out of and around your home.
-Pests will seize the opportunity and make their way inside if you don’t close the doors.
+This may sound simple, but it’s easy to forget, especially with a lot of foot traffic during renovations.
+Pests will seize the opportunity to make their way inside if you don’t close the doors.
 In cases where doors or windows can’t be kept closed, install pest prevention devices such as monitors and mechanical pest control products as a line of defense.

-During renovations, materials like wood and glass, as well as building tools and equipment, tend to be cast to the side or left lying around.
-This may seem harmless but can actually provide extra hiding places for pests.
-That’s why it’s advisable to pack everything up and store it safely after each use.
-This is especially true outdoors, where items like wood piles and water-holding barrels can provide nesting or breeding grounds.
+Renovations often leave materials like wood and glass, as well as building tools and equipment, lying around.
+This clutter can provide hiding places for pests.
+Pack everything up and store it safely after each use, especially outdoors, where items like wood piles and water-holding barrels can provide nesting or breeding grounds.

 Watch Where You Dig

-Moving soil around your home can disrupt pest populations, including bugs and any burrowing animals.
-Look for elevated pest activity in areas where you’re digging, and make sure pests aren’t relocating from the dirt into your home.
-You should also aerate renovated rooms or sites to ensure proper drying of surfaces and structures.
-If wall plastering is involved, improper drying can lead to psocid and plaster beetle infestations.
+Moving soil around your home can disrupt pest populations, including bugs and burrowing animals.
+Look for elevated pest activity in areas where you’re digging and ensure pests aren’t relocating from the dirt into your home.
+Aerate renovated rooms or sites to ensure proper drying of surfaces and structures, especially if wall plastering is involved, as improper drying can lead to psocid and plaster beetle infestations.

-By using the tips listed above, you’ll have a great start toward protecting your home from pests during renovation.
-If you’re still not sure where to begin, or you need some extra help along the way, contact a trusted pest management provider.
+If you’re unsure where to begin or need extra help, contact a trusted pest management provider.
 They’ll examine your property and develop targeted exclusion and prevention techniques to keep your house fortified against pests.

 Need a quick reference guide for all of this?
 You can also download our expert tip sheet here.